-In particular, this Annual Information Form contains forward-looking statements pertaining to, but not limited to: the effect of regulatory or legislative changes on the business, the impact of the novel coronavirus ("COVID-19"), OPEC supply actions, and government mandated curtailment on local and world markets and Stampede's customers, operations and financial condition of the Corporation; the Corporation's drilling rig services; results of operations; performance of the Corporation; ability to obtain, retain and extend credit facilities; and Stampede's future business plans, prospects and opportunities.
+In particular, this Annual Information Form contains forward-looking statements pertaining to, but not limited to: the effect of regulatory or legislative changes on the business; the impact of the novel coronavirus ("COVID-19"); OPEC supply actions and government mandated curtailment on local and world markets, including Stampede's customers; the operations and financial condition of the Corporation; the Corporation's drilling rig services; results of operations and financial performance of the Corporation; the ability to obtain, retain and extend credit facilities; and Stampede's future business plans, prospects and opportunities.
 Actual results could differ materially from those anticipated in these forward-looking statements as a result of the risk factors set forth below and elsewhere in this Annual Information Form:

 - the performance of Stampede's business, including current business and economic trends;

 - oil and natural gas commodity prices and production levels;

 - ability of customers to access capital;

 - industry risks;

 - royalty rate risks;

-- geopolitical risk;
+- the global economy, including trade, inflation, interest rates, the ongoing conflict in Ukraine and other geopolitical risks;

 - seasonality and weather conditions;

 - government regulation of the oil and natural gas industry;

 - government regulation of the oil and natural gas services industry;

 - capital overbuild in the industry;

 - environmental regulation;

 - competition;

 - service agreements and contracts with customers;

 - equipment construction risks and technology risks;

 - alternatives to and changing demand for petroleum products;

 - stage of development;

 - reliance on key personnel;

 - dependence on suppliers;

+- labour and material shortages;

 - failure to realize anticipated benefits of acquisitions and dispositions;

 - additional funding requirements;

 - issuance of debt;

 - foreign currency exchange;

+- interest rates

 - management of growth;

 - third party credit risk;

 - conflicts of interest;

 - volatility in price of Shares;

 - risk of interruption and casualty losses;

 - safety performance;

 - tax matters;

 - environmental liability;

 - asset impairment;

 - information technology security; and

 - the other factors discussed under "Risk Factors".